 With FEMA Risk Rating 2.0, the policy limit of $250,00 and $500,000 will now be based on replacement cost value (RCV).
 That’s not the value of the property – that’s what it costs to rebuild it after a loss.

 And how is the RCV calculated?
 So glad you asked!

 FEMA will take the information from the application and add insurance industry data connected to the address (like from the homeowner’s policy) to determine the RCV.
 If it’s a new structure or industry data isn’t available, then an appraisal may be necessary.

 With the cost of building materials skyrocketing, a $250,000 RCV might not get you far if you must rebuild from scratch.

 This might be a good time to investigate excess coverage.
-No, excess coverage doesn’t mean you have excess insurance, it means you have coverage for the excess above the base policy.
+Excess coverage doesn’t mean you have excess insurance; it means coverage for the excess above the base policy.